Ranking with Confidence for Large Scale Comparison Data

-where $\mathrm{sign}(x)$ is the sign function.
 Meaning that, if item $i$ has larger ranking than $j$, then $y_n=1$; if there is a tie $y_n = 0$; and if $j$ ranks lower, then $y_n=-1$.
 However, we do not have access to this label but rather to noisy ones, according to the assumptions expressed in the previous section.
 Therefore, we model the noise $z_n \in \{-1,1\}$ as an independently and identically distributed Bernoulli random variable, where the probability of a toggle error is $\delta_n$, such that

 Therefore, the noisy observed labels are given as $ y_n = \mathrm{sign}(c_n^Tx)z_n$.